iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 Now what gets logged is "catch", "error", and "finally". <a href="http://jsbin.com/tugibehuja/edit?js,console" target="_blank">Try it yourself here</a>

-So you might be wondering, when would you be in a situation where rejection handlers are specified before any resolve handlers in the promise chain?
+So you might be wondering, when would you be in a situation where reject handlers are specified before any success handlers in the promise chain?
 Recently I found myself in this situation when I was using closure actions.

 ```js
 // app/controllers/new-post.js